MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-10-03-kerry-minnear.markdown

 ## What do you listen to for inspiration?

 >I love a lot of the early church music, such as William Byrd.
 I am a big fan of Bach, but he is sometimes too constrained by the rules of music theory and harmony.
-The ways he always returns to "home" are limits I like to explore beyond.
+The ways he always returns to "home" are limits I like to break.
 I like a lot of choral music.
-A friend here at GORGG just gave me a CD of Gabriel Faure’s piano quintets, which should be nice.
+A friend here at GORGG just gave me a CD of Gabriel Faure’s piano quintets, which should be nice as I'm already familiar with several of Faure's works.
 I don’t care much for modern pop music or much of the church music nowadays.
+The choruses of the songs just aren't terribly interesting.

 ## Wrap-Up

-Kerry and I spent many hours getting to know each other that weekend.
+Kerry and I spent many hours getting to know each other personally that weekend.
 I could not believe what a kindred spirit I'd found in him and I feel that we have developed a new friendship that I hope will endure for years to come.
 I am so grateful for the experience I had at GORGG and the open arms with which everyone welcomed me.
 What a great community!
 Next year's GORGG can't come soon enough...